rescuezilla/nbdkit/README.md

 ### Building

 ```
-To build from tarball:         To build from git:

-                               autoreconf -i
+autoreconf -i    # only required when building from git clone
-./configure                    ./configure
+./configure
-make                           make
+make
-make check                     make check
+make check
 ```

 On FreeBSD and OpenBSD which do not have GNU make by default you must